marysoniaugokwe/intw-tsks/README.md

 Output: I am using prometheus and grafana to monitor all the deployed resources and eks cluster also.

-prometheus.yaml , grafana.yaml files are the values file which i used during my deployment , I used below helm command to deploy both prometheus and grafana.
-Since helm was not there so i installed helm also in my server
+prometheus.yaml , grafana.yaml files are the values file which i used during my deployment , I used the below helm command to deploy both prometheus and grafana.
+Since helm was not there, I installed helm also in my server

 ```
 $ curl https://raw.githubusercontent.com/helm/helm/master/scripts/get-helm-3 | bash